schwaben-github/SwagLabs/README.md

 - The LivingDoc will not be generated automatically by `dotnet test` alone.
 Always use the provided script for full automation.
 - If you add or change features, simply re-run the script to update the documentation.

----
+## Contributing

-Feel free to contribute or open issues for improvements!
+Feel free to fork the repository and submit pull requests.
+For major changes, please open an issue first to discuss what you would like to change.